brbsix/debtool/README.md

 To show the versions and achitectures of packages available for download, formatted for manual installation (i.e. `apt-get download gawk=1:4.0.1+dfsg-2.1ubuntu2 -a=amd64`):

     debtool --show --show-format PACKAGE

+Some mandatory options may be compined.
+This includes --download and --unpack (equivalent --combo) as well as --build and --reinst.

+    debtool -du git mawk unar

+    debtool -br DIRECTORY

 License
 -------